 What is the Gun Geo Marker Mark 1?

 The Gun Geo Marker Mark 1 speculative design experiment “in the wild” that is curious to discover if an geo marking app might be able to meet some of the needs of communities concerned with gun violence.
 Its premise is that if community organizers and citizens have a tool that allows them to safely and anonymously mark places where guns might be misused (or treated with less than the highest safety standards), then that might contribute to better sense the geographic risk and thus greater safety.
-It is important to note that the project is an adamantly pro-second amendment gesture, in that it assumes that the more responsible gun use and ownership is, the more likely it is that the Second Amendment to the United States Constitution will not only be respected, but maybe even be enjoyed by more people.
-Finally, the project also pays respect to the First Amendment of the United States Constitution – it is not a tool for the project creator to “speak” with, but rather a technological means of exchange that combines anonymous internet posting with mapping, allowing the public to leave notes in the landscape where they believe there may be a gun safety issue, and for other members of the public to receive those communications.
-In this sense the project is like the telephone company, providing a way for people to communicate freely with one another.
+The project pays respect to both the First and second Amendments of the United States Constitution.
+It is not a tool for the project creator to “speak” with, but rather a technological means of exchange that combines anonymous internet posting with mapping, allowing the public to leave notes in the landscape where they believe there may be a gun safety issue, and for other members of the public to receive those communications.
+In this sense the project is like the telephone company, providing a way for people to communicate freely with one another in a way that is constitutionally protected.

 The critical guidelines